 - You are responsible for yourself the same way you would if you were alone.
 While the group attempts to support itself by foraging, we cannot guarantee adequate food.
 So make sure you have enough to eat or enough money to buy food.
 If you think you need insurance, you have to take care of it yourself.

-- When we stay overnight, we only camp in places where it is allowed, mainly in the area designated as our campsite.
+- We stay overnight only in places where it is allowed, in the area designated as our campsite.

-- We will always try to have a guard in the camp.
+- You are responsible for your own possessions.
+There is a locked storage near the camp where a small amount of items can be kept.
 You can leave belongings needed for hunter-gatherer life at the camp, such as camping equipment, clothing, and tools, but we recommend keeping valuables elsewhere.
-Some items may be stored at Mad House while at the camp.